Otto Rettig pitched four games for the 1922 Philadelphia

 He said he came from Newark, N.J.
 He hasn’t been heard from since Mack let him go.
 Players on his own team now say that Rettig had nothing in the world but luck and the nerve of a book agent.

-By the following off-season the story was already becoming a legend.
+legend.
 From J.C.
-Kofoed’s “Stove League Stories” column in the November 2 issue of the Sporting News:
+Kofoed’s “Stove League Stories” column in the November 2

 The St. Louis Browns lost the American League pennant by a single game.
 And if Connie Mack had not dug up a sandlot pitcher named Otto Rettig in the middle of the season the Missourians might have won it.
 This Rettig person had gained a lot of prominence among the semi-pro clubs, and Frank Bruggy, who knows as much about those players as any man living suggested that Connie pick him up.